 Learn how to make an awesome knife lanyard from paracord.
-Paracord, also known as 550 cord, is a great kind of rope that can, you guess it, holds up to 550lbs.
-It is often used by the military and campers.
-It was even used in space by astronauts.
-This article will walk you step by step on how to make a knife lanyard with paracord.
+Paracord is a lightweight nylon rope that was originally used in the suspension lines of parachutes.
+It’s also known as 550 cord, which means it has a minimum breaking strength of 550 pounds.
+It is often used by the military and campers and has even been used in space by astronauts to repair the Hubble Space Telescope.
+This article will walk you step by step through the process of making a knife lanyard or utility fob with paracord.

 After you cut your paracord to the correct length, you need to thread the cord through the knife hole as such: